 - What melatonin can and cannot do for your health

-- The differences between regular and time-release melatonin supplements
+- The differences between regular and timed release melatonin supplements

-- The differences among natural, synthetic, and plant-based melatonin
+- How natural, synthetic, and plant-based melatonin differ

 - Concerns, drug interactions, and potential side-effects of melatonin